-Prior to joining the cast as Antonio, Tony Shalhoub had played an unnamed waiter in an earlier episode.
-In an episode featuring clips from that appearance, Antonio said he worked as a waiter when he first arrived on Nantucket.
+Prior to joining the cast as a regular, Tony Shalhoub had appeared in an earlier episode (Looking for Love in All the Wrong Places) as Antonio, but was employed as a waiter in that appearance.
+In a later episode/clipshow Antonio says he worked as a waiter when he first arrived on Nantucket.

 Tony Shalhoub's father and mother's names are Joe and Helen, matching the two lead characters in "Wings".
 Additionally, his father's brother's name is Brian, the same as the show's character Joe.
 Coming from a NY theatre background and unfamiliar with the then year old program, Shalhoub was unaware of this until he saw his audition script.

 Kevin Conroy was considered for the part of Joe.
 Conroy would soon go on to do the voice of Batman in the 1990's animated series and related projects.
 Tim Daly would go on to provide the voice of Superman in a crossover/companion series related to Conroy's Batman projects.